Core Emergency GIS Architecture & Data Standards

 Core Standard: Mandatory Spatial Asset Contract

 Every feature entering the operational datastore must satisfy a baseline contract.
 The table below is the minimum schema enforced at the ingestion boundary across all four architectural concerns; individual sub-systems may extend it, but never relax it.
+Operational sub-systems that extend this base contract — notably shelter capacity and resource-tracking schemas — inherit every field above and layer their own occupancy and allocation columns on top rather than inventing a parallel model.

 | Field | Type | EPSG / Standard | Requirement | Failure if absent |